Search

 • NoodleTools is software that APS libraries pay for in order to provide their students authoritative and up-to-date citation guidance for long term projects.
 Students use NoodleTools to build their bibliographies, annotate them, link them to their resources and record notes.
 With a click, you can export your bibliography to Google Drive.
 (It supports electronic note-taking and outlining a paper, too.)
 Log in using your APS Google email address and password or find NoodleTools in the “waffle menu” of your Google Drive.

-• Zotero: Students in 10th grade may be introduced to a free, open-source browser-based tool called Zotero which can collect and produce citations for many online resources.
-While it is not actually an “approved technology” in APS and therefore you will not get tech support from our ITC for its use, students will hear about it and Verbum Sap Sat.
-Explore the open-source and college-prep tool with Harvard Library’s Guidance on Zotero for how to set up the technology on a browser and computer.
+• Zotero – cannot be added to school devices: A free, open-source browser-based tool called Zotero can collect and produce citations for many online resources.
+While it is not actually an “approved technology” in APS and therefore you will not get tech support from our ITC for its use, students heading to college may wish to explore the open-source and college-prep tool with Harvard Library’s Guidance on Zotero for how to set up the technology on a browser and computer that is not school issued.
 Since Zotero is a browser-based tool, it is possible that you can lose your work if your computer gets lost or re-imaged.
 That MIGHT be why APS has not made it an approved tool.
 Or if the tool gathers too much Personal Identifaable Information (PII) then use for under-18s might not be authorized in schools that comply with COPPA.
 Learn more.
 Remember that at H-B, Verbum Sap Sat.

 • The OWL at Purdue: Expert advice and models for citing a variety of information formats in multiple styles.